Meet Judy Brizendine

 Her STUNNED by Grief books gently guide you through the chaos and confusion of grief in a realistic, revealing, personal, and practical way.
 Readers facing grief and loss have discovered a source of sanity, solutions, validation, and life-changing support in STUNNED by Grief.

-Judy was blessed to remarry several years ago, and she currently lives in southern California with her husband, Jon Kreider, and two very pampered (or probably spoiled) cats, Max and Molly—affectionately referred to as “Bubba” and “the Princess.”
-The whole crew hopes to relocate in a few years to a small town along the South Carolina coast—midway between family in Kentucky, Florida, and Virginia.
+Judy was blessed to remarry several years ago, and she currently lives in southern California with her husband, Jon Kreider, and a very pampered (or probably spoiled) cat, Max—affectionately referred to as “Bubba.”

 A Little Personal History